The Achilles Heel of Customer Journey Mapping

 - Do you systematically gather, analyze, and interpret data about what your prospects would benefit from experiencing with/through you, or do you just kind of guess or rely on your “experience”?

-- Do you focus on making your product or service easier to use, without checking first to make sure it’s helping your customers effectively meet their goals?
-(Just like perfect is the enemy of perfectly OK, easy can be the enemy of possible if you’re not careful and this often shows up in the journey mapping process.)
+- Do you focus on ease of use over utility?
+(Just like perfect is the enemy of perfectly OK, easy can be the enemy of possible if you’re not careful.
+This often shows up in the journey mapping process.)

 Like I mentioned earlier, this is definitely not a comprehensive list.